iov-one/docs/docs/weave/tutorial/09-app.md

 We will dive in to CRON stack and it's use in the next chapters, but there is no harm in giving it a peek.

-Cron stack is a minimal application that runs differently from the main decorators that runs scheduled jobs in the background.
+Cron stack is a minimal router that runs differently from the main decorators that runs scheduled jobs in the background.

 ```go
 // CronStack wires up a standard router with a cron specific decorator chain.